 How Buffet Service Will Change

-Buffet-style service will change significantly in the wake of the coronavirus pandemic.
-“Until there’s a vaccine, there will not be any self-serve buffet food,” says Miller.
-“All [Constellation] buffets will be chef attended, and there will be plexi screens.”
+Buffet-style service will change significantly in 2020 and beyond.
+“All [Constellation] buffets will be chef attended, and there will be plexi screens,” says Miller.
 Constellation is also making changes to the seated parts of a buffet reception: Butter, cream, sugar, salt, and pepper will be available upon request in single-use servings, and when water is pre-poured, it may be set with a protective lid.

 Constellation has also added several additional health and safety procedures to their event playbook.
 Staff will have their temperatures checked upon arrival and will wear masks and gloves throughout the event.
 Timers will direct event staff to wash their hands every thirty minutes, multiple hand sanitizing stations will be placed throughout kitchen facilities, and high-contact surfaces will be regularly disinfected using CDC-recommended cleaning solutions.
 Each event will have a designated “Safety Champion” on-site tasked with managing and overseeing these processes.